 - Fixed Terminal: Allows managers to transform a computer, laptop, or tablet into a dedicated time clock terminal.
 If a device is set up as a terminal, it shouldn’t be used for other purposes.

 This method is always on.
 Follow our instructions to set up a fixed time clock.

 - Mobile: Allows employees to clock in and out using the When I Work app on their iPhone and Android devices.
-If you enable location restrictions, GPS coordinates ensure that employees clock in from the appropriate location or job site.
+If you enable location restrictions, GPS coordinates ensure that employees clock in near the address of the schedule or job site.